noahseis/webrtc2sip/readme_install_walkthrough.txt

 *
 *    Hi All Vici / WebRTC hopefuls - Installed tested and working webrtc2sip with no asterisk patching
 *
-*    Jan 2016 update - CA signed SSL cert can be used for config.xml and apache web server.
+*    Jan 2016 update - CA signed SSL cert must be used for config.xml and apache web server.
 ***********************************************************************************************************************************

 ***********************************************************************************************************************************